A quick trick to pit cherries using two items you probably already have in your kitchen (no cherry stoner needed)

-- chopstick – or a long and stiff equivalent, like a sturdy straw or a pencil
+You may also sue any long and stiff equivalent, like a metal straw even a or a pencil

 Pitting cherries with this trick requires some (really, really little) practice, and after pitting one or two, you’ll find the sweet spot for it.

-I’m sure, it will take you much shorter to master how to pit your cherries than it took me to write this.
+I’m sure, it will take you much shorter to master cherry pitting than it took me to write this!

 How to pit a cherry with a chopstick